Nursing ASN

 Clinical attendance is mandatory.
 Students must be punctual and prepared for all clinical experiences regardless of type (client care, simulation, observational experience, seminar, virtual, etc.).
 Time missed for dismissal from any clinical experience is considered clinical absence.

 Clinical experiences are a vital component of the learning experience, and students are expected to attend all clinical hours as scheduled.
-Faculty recognize that extenuating circumstances occur; thus, students who miss up to the equivalent of one week of clinical hours per course will make-up the missed times as directed by faculty and may continue clinical participation in the course.
+Faculty recognize that extenuating circumstances occur; thus, any student exceeding two absences per course may be dismissed from the course delaying progression.
 All students are required to make-up missed clinical hours, incomplete clinical hours will result in course failure, with a grade of (F) submitted for the course.

 All clinical absence time and unplanned SNAH closure on clinical days will be made up as allocated by the course faculty.
-For NUR 115, NUR 170, and NUR 265, students will be required to complete clinical make-up as allocated and scheduled per syllabus.
-No changes will be made to scheduled clinical make-up days
+Make-up days will be designated on a monthly basis.
+Students missing a clinical prior to the designated day are expected to make it up on the designated day unless otherwise directed by the course coordinator.
+Weekend students will be assigned a weekend make-up as designated on the clinical schedule.
+For NUR 115 and NUR 265, students will be required to complete clinical make-up as allocated and scheduled per syllabus.
+No changes will be made to scheduled clinical make-up days.

 Students are responsible for reporting a clinical absence at least 30 minutes before each day of their assigned clinical time or as otherwise directed by the course faculty.